Gnanesh-12/Gnanesh-12/README.md

 - 🔐 **Secure Voting Platform** — scaling the system with full end-to-end test automation
 - 🧘 **AtmaYoga** — improving model accuracy and expanding CI/CD coverage
+- 💼 **My Portfolio** — always adding new projects and refining the design

 ---

 ## 📫 Connect With Me